rubenarakelyan/woocommerce-subscriptions-upstage-all/README.md

 > IMPORTANT: This code is made available in the hope that it will be useful, but **without any warranty**.
 See the GNU General Public License included with the code for more details.
 Automattic or WooCommerce support services are also not available to assist with the use of this code.
+>
+> WARNING!
+This plugin will process automatic payments in staging mode for **all** subscriptions.
+Ensure this is what you're looking for.
+You most likely don't want this behaviour.
+>
+> This plugin is a fork of [woocommerce-subscriptions-upstage](https://github.com/woocommerce/woocommerce-subscriptions-upstage), which only acts on specific subscriptions.

 # WooCommerce Subscriptions Upstage